nishantjr/ml-tableau/docs/tableau.md

     If cannot be a universal, because of the way we build the trace -- we know that there is a finite path to a node with an instatiation that contradicts the quantifier.
     $\mu$ patterns are winning for player $1$ while $\nu$ patterns decrease the $\nu$-measure.
-    So, the trace must be winning for player $1$ and the pattern is satisfiable.
+    So, the trace must be winning for player $1$ constradicting that $S$ is a pre-model and the pattern is satisfiable.

+\newpage
 ## Refutations as proofs

 Let us take a look refutations through the lens of checking the validity of a pattern.